The Sonic Vernacular: Blackness, Sound, and Fugitivity

 Invernomuto, Italy 2013, 11', Jamaican English

 Taking on different forms of violence across the globe, colonialism has shaped not only infrastructure, resource distribution, and politics, but also the sonic environments that engage and connect people and movements.
 During the age of formal decolonization, music and musicians from colonized spaces were first and foremost activists and used their art to express anti-colonial visions for the future.
 Their music was, and must be considered as, part of the anti-colonial struggle.
-Together with Jamaican anthropologist David Scott, visitors take a journey through the ska and reggae soundscapes of 1960s and 70s Jamaica to explore how they shaped and accompanied movements of liberation.
+Together with David Scott and Layla Zami, visitors take a journey through sonic landscapes of the African diaspora to reflect on their ties to the Black radical tradition, through call-and-response, a form of solidarity and community building.

 PICO: Un Parlante de África en América